- Project Architect – Mark Hilles, AIA

 - Architectural Project Manager – Trevor Broughton

-The fourth story of the historic Ogden Hardware building has been vacant for some time and in need of a renovation.
-John Peterson, of Family Business Center, hired Mountain West Architecture to redesign the fourth floor into a commercial office building.
-The purpose of the space is a shared office rental.
-Family Business Center provides young businesses to rent an individual office all while conducting business in a flexible and productive work environment, and utilizing the amenities a small business needs to grow and adjust into a mature business.
+The fourth story of the historic Ogden Hardware building was vacant for some time and in need of renovation.
+John Peterson of Family Business Center hired Mountain West Architecture to redesign the fourth floor into a commercial office building.
+The purpose of the space is shared office rental.
+Family Business Center allows young businesses the ability to rent an individual office while conducting business in a flexible and productive work environment, utilizing all the amenities a small business needs to grow and adjust into a mature business.

 “ Great to work with, and they know the unique characteristics of Ogden to make projects successful and part of the look and feel this community has to offer.
 They support local organizations and are a great part of our community.”